 2 large eggs

-2 ripe medium bananas, mashed
+2 small ripe bananas, mashed

 1 dessertspoon of demerara sugar or soft brown sugar